1929: The Great Depression and Black Economic Leverage

 Big Idea

-After the period of devastating massacres and rioting that destroyed countless Black businesses, homes, and sources of wealth, African Americans suffered more significant set backs during the depression.
-Understanding the economic drivers of the White world, Black men and women began to make their own economic wagers by refusing to buy at stores that did not hire Black workers.
+After the period of devastating massacres and rioting that destroyed Black businesses, homes, and sources of wealth, African Americans suffered more significant set backs during the depression.
+Understanding the economic drivers of the White world, Black men and women began to assert their own economic power by refusing to buy at stores that did not hire Black workers.

 The crash of the stock market and subsequent Great Depression in the 1930s led to general economic suffering across the United States.
 After the very targeted destruction and devastation of Black businesses, homes, and communities through massacres such as The Tulsa Race Massacre of 1921 and the East St. Louis Race Riot of 1917, such a national depression only made things worse.
 Most of the attacks on Black communities were supported by law enforcement and so Black families had very little legal recourse for recovering their livelihoods or economic standing.
 As a result, Feagin (2014) found that “By 1932, half of Black workers in cities were unemployed.
 Extreme hunger or starvation was often their lot” (p.
 58).